Nuitka/Nuitka/Developer_Manual.rst

 Plan to replace "python-qt" for the GUI
 =======================================

-Porting the tree inspector available with "--dump-gui" to "wxwindows" is very much welcome as the "python-qt4" bindings are severely under documented.
+Porting the tree inspector available with "--dump-gui" to "wxWindows" is very much welcome as the "python-qt4" bindings are severely under documented.